jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 - Contentful
 - Markdown files

-In my case, I wanted to keep things really simple, so my choice was to keep the content inside markdown files, but divided by section (blog, talks and projects).
+In my case, I wanted to keep things simple, so my choice was to keep the content inside markdown files, but divided by section (blog, talks, and projects).
 That way, I can use different templates for each type of content.

 Let's implement a similar architecture.